 Introduction

-A leading line is a straight line used for navigation produced by the alignment of marks (leading marks) or lights (leading lights).
-Vertical alignment of marks and lights defines the centreline of a channel.
+A leading line is a straight line produced by the alignment of (usually) two navigational marks (leading marks) or lights (leading lights) and used for marking straight sections of fairways or channels.
+Vertical alignment of the marks and/or lights defines the centreline of a channel.
+The part of the line intended for navigational use is called the useful segment” of the leading line.

 The design of a leading line has to consider:

-geometrical parameters,
+geometrical parameters and the layout of the leading line;

-the luminous intensity of the light and
+the luminous intensity of the ligh;t and

-the daymark.
+dimensions of the daymark.

-The performance of a leading line can only be guaranteed when all parameters fit together.
-Therefore, extensive calculations are necessary.
+The performance of a leading line can only be guaranteed when all parameters work together.
+Therefore, extensive and iterative calculations are usually necessary.